 Women alone: as usual, avoid walking in big cities after dark.

-Drugs, cigarettes and alcohol: cigarettes and alcohol widely available.
+Local poisons for the body: cigarettes and alcohol widely available.
 The minimum age for buying cigarettes is 18 to 19 (depending on the state), and for alcohol always 21, and these are strictly enforced (with only a very few exceptions).
-Marijuana is widely available, especially in student towns and big cities.
+Marijuana is widely available, especially in student towns and big cities, and sort-of legal in some states, such as Colorado.
 The penalties vary by state, and there are some savage laws – being caught with drugs near a school is very bad news indeed.
 If you are caught with any drugs, you can be deported and will never be readmitted.

 Miss at your peril: (okay it's well worth missing some parts) - 'Highlight of Independent Travel'